Understanding your advising team

 • In others, you will transition to a new departmental college advisor, who is based in your major department.
 This advisor supports both your overall academic experience and your progress toward the major.

-How does your advisor support you
+How your advisor supports you

 Expand all